rileyrg/Emacs-Customisations/README.md

     (load-file (rgr/init-file))

-# erc init file
+# IRC init file

-This tangles to its own init file [init-erc.el](etc/elisp/init-erc.el) and locks down emacs a little.
+This tangles to its own init file [init-irc.el](etc/elisp/init-irc.el) and locks down emacs a little.
 This is so I can run an erc "session" without interfering with other emacsy things.

+## erc

     ;; generally loaded from init-erc.el ins a kiosk like mode (require 'erc)